alexandermendes/marc2excel/README.rst

       directory with .xlsx extensions will be converted and the .mrc versions saved in the same directory.

+      The option to force utf-8 encoding is included to help deal with any poorly formed data found in the spreadsheet.
+For example, where rows contain data that is utf-8 encoded but without the leader set appropriately, or rows that contain mostly utf-8 data but with a few non- utf-8 characters (any non-utf-8 characters will be replaced with the official U+FFFD REPLACEMENT CHARACTER).

     Options:
       -d        Specify a directory for EXCEL_PATH.
       --silent  Don't display progress.
+      --utf8    Force utf-8 encoding.
       --help    Show this message and exit.

 Running from Python: